SmokinCaterpillar/pypet/doc/source/cookbook.rst

 Cookbook
 =================================

-You can find here some more explanation on various concepts of *pyPET*:
+You can find here some more explanation on various concepts of *pypet*:

 .. toctree::